Code-Institute-Submissions/bw-ci-milestone1/README.md

 * Upon validation of the code I noticed few errors with the choice of html tags, I have chosen wrong child elements for the element span in many cases, which showed up error.
 This is something that I will need to look into and re build that portion of the code to make sure it validates correctly.

 ## Deployment
+The site's index.html README.md and sub pages are in the main directory, stylesheets are kept in css folder and additional components are located in the assets folder.
 Finished project has been deployed as a website using Github Pages.
 It is synchronised with master branch, any further commits to the master branch will be updated live on the deployed site.
 It can be viewed under https://badziobw.github.io/bw-ci-milestone1/ To deploy the repository on a local machine, git clone the repository https://github.com/badziobw/bw-ci-milestone1 to your machine.